GuillaumeSeren/gentoo-overlay/README.md

 [wine][wine]                            | Free implementation of Windows(tm) on Unix.
 [fedora-autoloader][fedora-autoloader]  | Static PSR-4, PSR-0, and classmap autoloader.
-[json-schema][json-schema]              | PHP implementation of JSON schema
+[json-schema][json-schema]              | PHP implementation of JSON schema [spdx-licenses][spdx-licenses]          | Tools for working with the SPDX license list and validating licenses

 ## PARTICIPATE